tannerjmarsh/ads/README.md

-# ads
+# ADS Chat

-Experiments in natural language query to solr query translation
+An application for searching the NASA ADS using natural language requests